 WHAT'S A PORTFOLIO?
 Your portfolio consists of all of your financial assets (stocks, bonds, cash, etc).
 A portfolio can be held and managed by the investor alone, someone can manage it for you, or it can be held by a company who manages the assets for the investor.

 WHAT ARE EXCHANGES?
 Exchanges are the markets where stock buyers and stock sellers meet.
 The largest exchanges in the United States are the New York Stock Exchange NYSE) and Nasdaq.
 Think of it similar to a shopping mall where you to go buy products from a variety of sellers.
 The U.K., China, Japan, and Canada are a few other countries that have their own exchanges.

 WHAT'S A BROKER?
 A broker is a person or entity that can buy and sell stock from the exchanges.
 Stockbrokers are usually associated with a brokerage firm and handle transactions for customers.

-Thanks to technological advancements, you no longer have to go into a physical brokerage office, or even talk to a broker on the phone to trade stocks in the market.
-An advisor is a good idea if you're purchasing large volumes of stock, or if you’d like to outline an initial investment strategy with a professional.
+Thanks to advances in tech, you no longer have to go into a physical brokerage office, or even talk to a broker on the phone to trade stocks in the market.
+An advisor is a good idea if you're purchasing large volumes of stock, or if you'd like to outline an initial investment strategy with a professional.
 Investment advisors and most brokerages do charge fees for their services and to place your trade in the market.
 But with Robinhood, you could literally purchase your first or next stock, by yourself, without any commission fees, before this class is over.

 The Robinhood mobile app allows people to buy and sell stocks, certain cryptocurrencies (select states), ETFs, and options, all commission-free from anywhere you want!